kx1t/docker-skysquitter/README.md

 SkySquitter is owned by, and copyright by SkySquitter.
 All rights reserved.
 Contact info@SkySquitter.com for more information.

-The package includes software by WireGuard, and docker wrappers by LinuxServer.
-These are licensed under the Gnu Public License, version 3.

-The software, scripts, and data of this repository were created by kx1t and are licensed under the Gnu Public License, version 3.
+The software, scripts, and data of this repository were created by kx1t and are licensed under the [MIT License](LICENSE).

 The Java beast-feeder.jar is a module that is provided by, and copyright by SkySquitter.